What is an assured shorthold tenancy? This article aims to explain everything landlords need to know about this common form of tenancy agreement.

 📄Energy performance certificate

-You must get the agreement of your tenants if you want to make changes to the terms of their tenancy agreement.
+You must get the agreement of your residents if you want to make changes to the terms of their tenancy.
 It is illegal to change the agreement without their consent.

 As a landlord providing an AST, you will be expected to: